johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-20-react-usesearchparamsstate/index.md

 title: 'React: storing state in URL with URLSearchParams'
 authors: johnnyreilly
 tags: [React, QueryString, URLSearchParams, TypeScript, React Router]
+description: 'The React `useState` hook is a great way to persist state inside the context of a component in React.
+This post demonstrates a simple React hook that stores state in the URL querystring, building on top of React Routers `useSearchParams` hook.'
 hide_table_of_contents: false
 ---